-The ESA Academy is ESA's overarching educational programme for university students from ESA Member and Associate States*.
+The ESA Academy is ESA's overarching educational programme for university students from ESA Member States, Canada and Slovenia.
 Through a tailored transfer of space know-how and interaction with space professionals, the ESA Academy takes the students through a learning path that enriches their academic education.
 As a result, the students can enhance their skills, boost their motivation and ambitions, become acquainted with the standard professional practices applied nowadays in the space sector, and be better prepared for the labour market.

 The ESA Academy is not only open to students that are already running space-related studies in the science and engineering fields.
 It is also meant to show how space facilities can open a range of new research possibilities and applications to science and engineering students who did not choose space as their education subject, thus opening a new perspective on the learning of space disciplines.

 The ESA Academy is run in close collaboration with European universities and is designed to complement academic education.
 Its objective is to enhance the students’ educational experience and gain both practical and theoretical know-how and expertise in various disciplines, ranging from space sciences to engineering, space medicine, spacecraft operations, project and risk management, product and quality assurance, standardisation and much more.

 Officially launched in March 2016, the ESA Academy brings together existing and new elements of the ESA Education Programme for universities, now grouped under two interconnected pillars of activity:

 - Hands-on Space Projects, a continuing programme that enables students to gain first-hand, end-to-end experience of space-related projects.